zerodotdev/LUNA-A430Ai--Tenshi/README.md

 - Luna then should Launch as expected

 # Additional = + = + = + = + = + = + = + = +
+The mainn brach are all my projects files not intened for use.
 The source code I have provided for the entity extractor feature preview (to be implemented) and Soon, The Main Luna Code are not true to the real versions due to sensitive data such as API keys, and have been altered accordingly.
 If you want to become a contributor or an alpha tester you can find me on Discord, just add me.
 Username: @ok.zero.
 Luna's responses can be directly misleading, so fact-check important information.
 If you notice Luna repeating phrases, these are usually pre-programmed responses, but not allways, Luna sometimes takes the traning data literally and so will sometimes get confused.
 (Luna May Not work as expected on windows 11)

 Alternative Launch: